geri1997/node-rest/README.md

 When running locally or with Docker, the server starts at port `3000`.
 To send requests you can use a tool like Postman.

-The application has only one `POST` http endpoint at path `/`.
+The application has only one `POST` endpoint at path `/`.
 The request body must have 3 parameters

 - `minNumber` - minimum number
 - `maxNumber` - maximum number
 - `feature` -  array of `"prime"` and/or `"palindrome"`

+Requests can be sent to `http://localhost` or `https://localhost:3000`.
+The requests to the http endpoint will be redirected to the https endpoint.

 ## Example API requests

 ### Example 1 - Primes

-Sending a `POST` request to `http://localhost:3000` with request body:
+Sending a `POST` request to `https://localhost:3000` with request body:

     {
         "minNumber":1,